hakuxo/Portfolio-old-/README.md

 ## Usage

-To use this webpage, kindly hover each box, change the size of the screen, or click the links to be taken to the correct resource unless stating "Read More"
+To use this webpage, kindly hover each box, change the size of the screen, or use tab.

 ## Credits